yigit-hshl/Rescue-Robot-on-Land-and-in-Sea/README.md

 The contents of this Git goes with the project-related terms.

-Please refer below for the following abbreviations:
+Please refer to these following abbreviations:
 - bdd: block definition diagram
 - ibd: internal block diagram
 - 3dd: 3d design (Yigitcan Aydin - design)